Telstra vs Optus Mobile: plans, 5G, coverage and value

 Telstra prepaid starter kit pricing

-New Telstra customers get to choose between seven different starter kits.
+New Telstra customers get to choose between five different starter kits.
 Each of these plans comes with a boatload of bonus data up-front.
-However, that allowance will start to shrink following your third recharge.
-Check out the widget below for a no-nonsense breakdown of Telstra prepaid plans.
+However, that allowance will start to shrink following your first recharge.
+Check out the widget below for a no-nonsense breakdown of Telstra Starter kits.

-Returning existing Telstra customers have just as many options to choose from when it comes to prepaid recharge plans.
+Returning existing Telstra customers have a few less options to choose from when it comes to prepaid recharge plans.
 There's a slight difference between the price you'll be paying for a starter kit versus the cost of recharging each month, as well as the inclusions that either gets you.
 In any case, check out the widget below for the full round-up of Telstra prepaid recharge plans.

 Telstra prepaid recharge pricing